RegisKonan/ae_vae_understanding/README.md

 ​
  .
 You don't need to specify a model, as it is already defined in the code.

-### Run plot metrics, latent space, original and reconstructions images and number of parameter.
+### Run plot metrics, latent space, original and reconstruction images, and number of parameters.

 1. Test1: [script/Run_code_AE_VAE.py](./script/Run_code_AE_VAE.py)